alextim/astro-lib/packages/astro-webmanifest/README.md

 And language specific html will be inserted to `<head>` section of generated pages.

-If you need separate icon sets for every language please add `icon` property.
+If you need separate icon sets for every language please add the `icon` property.

 ```js
 ...